-Jacobs estimated that five percent of Turnpike traffic would not have a valid BMV record.
+Jacobs estimated that five percent of Turnpike traffic would not have a valid Bureau of Motor Vehicles (BMV) record.
 Other image-based toll facilities have a range of one percent to four percent of total vehicles with invalid records.

-Figure 27: Sample Revenue "Waterfall"
+Figure 28: Sample Revenue "Waterfall"